 Supporting Syrian refugees in Derbyshire

-Over the next five years 20,000 Syrians will be resettled across the UK and along with other local authorities we've been asked by the Government to offer them a home.
+Around 20,000 Syrians will be resettled across the UK between 2016 and 2021 and along with other local authorities we, working with other local councils and partnership agencies, were asked by the Government to offer them a home.

-Our Cabinet Member for Health and Communities Councillor Dave Allen said:
+Our Cabinet Member for Health and Communities Councillor Carol Hart said:

 Number of Syrian refugees coming to Derbyshire and when

 The Derbyshire partnership resettled 48 refugees in 11 families in the 12 months up to November 2017 and will rehome up to another 50 refugees in small family groups before April 2019.

 Where the refugees will live

 Five Derbyshire district and borough councils have agreed to rehome refugee families.
 They'll be housed in areas with the greatest number of available social rented properties and we're working closely with housing providers to find suitable accommodation.

 Where the refugees come from and who they are